 Rifts, and the Megaversal system, start from a randomly generated set of eight attributes – I.Q.; M.E.
 (Mental Endurance); M.A.
 (Mental Affinity); P.S.
 (Physical Strength); P.P.
 (Physical Prowess); P.E.
 (Physical Endurance); P.B.
 (Physical Beauty); and Spd.
 (Speed).
 A normal human rolls 3D6, but a result of 16-18 adds an additional 1D6 to the total.
 In the Conversion Book, you could have further exceptional attributes if that bonus d6 rolled a 6, you could roll again for a maximum of 5D6 or 30 on any stat.
 This group doesn’t use the extra bonus and is capped at 4D6 or 24.
 Rifts characters have both I.S.P.
 (Inner Strength Points) that fuel Psionics and P.P.E.
 (Potential Psychic Energy) that fuels magic.
 After you roll your stats, you choose an O.C.C.
 (Occupational Character Class) that provides the framework for your character including the O.C.C. skills, a list of “Other” skills that may be selected with bonuses, and “Secondary” skills that round out your character without bonus.
 Skills are expressed as a percentage to roll under, with bonuses from high I.Q., O.C.C.s, and advance by level with the character.
 This includes choosing your Weapon Proficiencies because, while your P.P provides a bonus in melee combat, it provides no bonuses to modern weapons at range.
 The character gets to be rounded out a standard gear list for each O.C.C. with some extra credits to buy and personalize your equipment.

 Rifts, and Palladium in general, have always included a bevy of optional random charts to determine things like disposition and family history to help flesh out your character.
 I’ll be making use of those a well in building out this little group including the roll for all characters who have the potential for psionic powers in the Rifts setting.
 To be honest, after getting these old books out, I think 2018 is going to see me buying more of the recent Rifts books and playing around in that world!
 Maybe we will even revisit the world of Rifts in a future Card Catalog with some of the more recent options.
+(ETA – After I did this series, I went and picked up a dozen newer Palladium books including the updated Rifts Core book).

 The world of Rifts is set after a near extinction level event that reawakened the magical ley lines that criss cross the Earth.
 In the wake of humanity nearly falling out of existence, and magic returning through the newly opened rifts at the ley line nexuses, Atlantis returned to Earth and dimensional beings, or D-bees, came through the Rifts.
 Some of these D-bees were nearly human and just another race on the planet but others were like monsters or demons of lore and they proceeded to further place humanity’s future at risk.
 In 101 P.A., there are few pockets of urban civilization like Northern Gun and the Coalition States, where power armor, giant robots, and bionic conversions flourish.
 Psionically gifted and magically active humans and B-Bees have banded together in different communities as well especially in light of the Coalition State’s hatred and distrust of magic, psionics, and D-Bees in general.
 In Rifts, humanity and population is scarce but on the planet you will find full conversion cyborgs, magic wielding Ley Line Walkers, the awesome mental powers of Mind Melters, Dragon hatchlings, and scholars and adventurers trying to survive from one day to the next.
 The Coalition States are preparing for an assault on the city of Tolkeen, a magically rich city that exemplifies everything they distrust and hate about the world.
 Welcome to the world of Rifts!